Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Generating conjugacy classes

 We use this automaton to generate elements in the group $T(2,3,r)$ until we cover a large enough ball around the point $x_0 = C$ to capture all conjugacy classes of hyperbolic elements of translation length at most $L$ (and test for conjugacy between them).
 In order to compute the inner radius of the region covered after $n$ generations, we use the fact that its boundary is the set of edges in the last generation with labels different from I. We then measure the distance from $C$ to each of these edges and take the minimum.
 Since the distance function is convex, the distance from $C$ to an edge $e$ is either the height of the triangle with base $e$ and opposite vertex $C$, or the minimum of the lengths of the two other edges, depending on whether the altitude is contained in the triangle or not.

 The resulting algorithm is implemented in the \texttt{Jupyter} notebook \texttt{generate\_classes} (to be used with \texttt{SageMath}) attached as an ancillary file with the arXiv version of this paper.
-The program outputs lists of primitive conjugacy classes up to any desired translation length for any $r \geq 7$.
-These lists of conjugacy classes are then fed as input in two other programs to compute the geometric side of the twisted Selberg trace formula for the irreducible representations of the orientation-preserving isometry groups of the surfaces $X_{10}$ and $X_{17}$.
+The program outputs lists of primitive conjugacy classes up to any reasonable translation length $L$ for any $r \geq 7$, although the computation time is exponential in $L$.
+These lists of conjugacy classes are then fed as input in other programs to compute the geometric side of the twisted Selberg trace formula for the irreducible representations of the orientation-preserving isometry groups of the surfaces $X_{10}$, $X_{17}$, and $X_{37}$.